Striletchi-Vlad/Masters-MPP/README.md

     -   **Cost**: Cost here could be thought of in terms of the time taken multiplied by the "cost" of using the GPU resources.

 - **7. Parallel - MPI+CUDA (4 cluster nodes)**
--   **7a: Sequential reading, parallel multiplication, sequential writing**
-    -   **Time Complexity**: The initial sequential reading is **O(M^2)**.
-The parallel multiplication involves MPI communication to distribute work and data, and then GPU-accelerated local computation.
-If the matrix is divided into 4 roughly equal parts by the MPI processes, each GPU would ideally handle an **O(M^3 / 4)** operation (ignoring communication and data transfer).
-The overall time would be influenced by the slowest process, which would include communication, data transfer to/from the GPU, and the GPU computation time.
-The final sequential writing is **O(M^2)**.
-    -   **Speed-up**: This approach has the potential for significant speed-up by leveraging both distributed computing and GPU acceleration.
-    -   **Efficiency**: Efficiency would consider the utilization of both the CPU cores involved in MPI communication and the GPU resources.
-    -   **Cost**: Cost would be the parallel execution time multiplied by the total "cost" of the resources used (CPU time across nodes + GPU time).

--   **7b: Parallel reading, parallel multiplication, sequential writing**
-    -   **Time Complexity**: The parallel reading could reduce the initial overhead to roughly **O(M^2 / 4)** (again, assuming good parallel file system performance).
-The rest of the analysis is similar to 7a, with MPI communication and GPU computation dominating the parallel phase.
-The overall time complexity might be closer to **O(M^2 / 4 + MPI\_communication\_time + GPU\_computation\_time)**.
-    -   **Speed-up**: The parallel reading might offer a further improvement in speed-up over 7a.
-    -   **Efficiency**: Efficiency considerations are similar to 7a.
-    -   **Cost**: Cost is also similar to 7a.

 - **7a: Sequential reading, parallel multiplication (MPI Cannon's + CUDA), sequential writing**